pchinjr/doc-tales/docs/technical/consolidated-guides/aws-implementation.md

 # AWS Implementation Guide

-This consolidated guide covers all aspects of AWS implementation for the Doc-Tales project, combining information from multiple source documents.
+This consolidated guide covers all aspects of AWS implementation for the Doc-Tales project, reflecting the current state of the application.

 ## Table of Contents
 - [Integration Strategy](#integration-strategy)